fod-dev/fod-uploader-java/README.md

 .\gradlew.bat
 ```

-For a better breakdown of the build proccess, compile gradle with the following:
+For a better breakdown of the build process, compile gradle with the following:

 ```
 .\gradlew.bat -I init.gradle build
 ```

-If you are behind a firewall, you will need to configure gradles's proxy settings in:
+If you are behind a firewall, you will need to configure gradle's proxy settings in:

 */\<user-directory>/.gradle/gradle.properties*